 A child without a grandmother is like paddy without water.

 Like gold which has come out of the fire.

 na:v thod tI nasti zod

-The name is high, but the person has a hole in
+The name is high, but the person has a hole in the nose.

 Even the great ones have flaws.

 The sleep is the sister of the death.

 One is totally unaware of what happens during sleep.